What Is a Birth Debrief, and Do You Need One?

 Is a birth debrief the same as therapy?

-No. A birth debrief is a supportive, reflective process, not psychotherapy and not a substitute for clinical mental health treatment.
-It sits alongside mental health and birth debriefing support, not instead of it.
+No. It is a supportive, reflective process, not psychotherapy and not a substitute for clinical mental health treatment.
+It sits alongside mental health not instead of it.
 If a debrief suggests that deeper therapeutic work would help, a good practitioner will say so clearly and support you to find the right referral.

-What if I find it too distressing to discuss my birth experience?
+What if I find it too distressing to discuss their birth experience?

 This is more common than you might think, and a trauma-informed practitioner will be prepared for it.
 Sessions can be structured to move at whatever pace keeps your nervous system regulated, slowing down, pausing, or approaching the experience indirectly.
 You are never expected to push through distress to reach the end of the story.